liyueying233/flora-academic-homepage/content/authors/admin/_index.md

     link: uploads/resume.pdf

 # Enter email to display Gravatar (if Gravatar enabled in Config)
-email: ''
+email: 'liyueying0001@163.com'

 # Highlight the author in author lists? (true/false)
 highlight_name: true
 ---

-Alice Wu is a professor of artificial intelligence at the Stanford AI Lab.
-Her research interests include distributed robotics, mobile computing and programmable matter.
-She leads the Robotic Neurobiology group, which develops self-reconfiguring robots, systems of self-organizing robots, and mobile sensor networks.
+I am a Master student of Distributed Computing at the ZJU Daily Lab.
+My research interests include distributed partition of stream data,data computing frame and online learning of distributed data.
+Researches during the master's period contributes to the improvement of the programming skills, distributed data knowledge and system architecture capabilitied.
+I am sincerely seeking for academic cooperation and intership oppotunities in distributed data area.
+Looking forward to contacting you.
 {style="text-align: justify;"}